-Movie-goers will want to heed the film’s heroine Nina as wisely advises at multiple moments throughout the film as she lets the sound of rumbling subway cars, honking car horns, children playing hopscotch and the tinkling of bicycle bells envelop her: “Sssssh, let me just listen to my block.”
+Ultimately, movie-goers will want to heed the wise advice of the film’s heroine Nina as she soaks in the sounds of the rumbling subway, honking horns, children playing hopscotch and the tinkling of bicycle bells: “Sssssh, let me just listen to my block.”

 Above photos: Courtesy Warner Bros.
 Pictures